1587/speaking-exam/00-part3.md

 My answer:

 ```
-It is about 10 years old. it is a house.
-I love the big house.
+my house is about 10 years old. it is a house.
+I like big house.

 I want to improve the garden of my house.
 It is too small,
 I like flowers.